Seiten

 Consequences

-Visa-free entry for Romanian nationals has been put on hold for the time being and for now, and until further notice.
-Romanian travelers to the USA who wanted to use ESTA from the end of March 2025 will have to apply for a US visa instead.
+Romanian nationals will still not be able to enter the United States visa-free with ESTA.
+Romanian travelers to the USA must apply for a US visa instead.
 For business or leisure travel to the United States, B-1 / B-2 Visitor visas are still required, which must be applied for at a US embassy or US consulate.

 Valid B-1 / B-2 visas that have already been issued remain valid and can still be used for travel to the United States.